inclusive-design/idrc/src/pages/communication-access-within-the-accessible-canada-act.md

 Lois joined forces with Communication Disabilities Access Canada from 2013‐2016, where she was the BC regional coordinator for Communication Access Now (CAN), a national campaign that promoted communication accessibility and the communication access disability symbol, for people who have speech and language disabilities.

-Lois is the co‐creator and current Program Manager at CAYA, a province-wide service program that supports the complex communication needs of non-speaking adults in British Columbia, Canada.
+Lois is the co-creator and current Program Manager at CAYA, a province-wide service program that supports the complex communication needs of non-speaking adults in British Columbia, Canada.

 ### Meredith Wright